Ștefan Kovács: Personal life

-When talking about his ethnic origins, he said he was "Romanian by mother, Hungarian by father, Jewish by grandparents and a little Serbian by great-grandparents".
-His older brother Nicolae Kovács was one of the few players who participated at all the first three World Cups. Ștefan Kovács was multilingual, speaking five languages: Romanian, Hungarian, English, French and German.
+When talking about his ethnic origins, Kovács said he was "Romanian by mother, Hungarian by father, Jewish by grandparents and a little Serbian by great-grandparents".
+His older brother Nicolae Kovács was one of the few players who participated at all the first three World Cups.
+Kovács was multilingual, speaking five languages: Romanian, Hungarian, English, French and German.

 Death

 Kovács died on 12 May 1995 in Cluj-Napoca at age 74, twelve days before Ajax won their fourth European Cup.

 In his native Timișoara, a street is named after him.